 The carrying amount of intangible assets is amortised on a straight-line basis.
-Amortisation of £0.066m charged to revenue in 2015/16 was charged to the owner service and then recharged as an overhead across service headings in the Net Expenditure of Services.
+Amortisation of £0.072m charged to revenue in 2016/17 was charged to the owner service in the Net Expenditure of Services.

 The movement on intangible asset balances during the year was as follows: